alliance-genome/agr_apollo_container/docs/Configure.md

 }
 ```

+### Suppress calculation of non-canonical splice sites

+By default we calculate non-canonical splice sites.
+For some organisms this is undesirable.

+    apollo.calculate_non_canonical_splice_sites = false

 ### Count annotations

 By default annotations are counted, but in some cases this can be come prohibitive for performance if a lot of annotations.